Vluuks/AndroidPractice/Week1/Content.md

 <a name="android-params"></a>

 ## Parameters and return values in Android Studio
 The concept of parameters and return values applies in Android Studio as well.
-What is important here is that we do not have to call *some* methods ourselves.
-These are called automatically by the app itself.
-A good example of this is `onCreate`, this method is run when the app starts, but we do not have to call it.
-It still gets something passed as a parameter however: `Bundle saveInstanceState`.
-This `Bundle` object can be accessed all throughout the scope of the `onCreate` method.

-Another structure that is often present in Android code is a click handler that responds to click events on some element of the UI, for example a button:
+A structure that is often present in Android code is a click handler that responds to click events on some element of the UI, for example a button:

         // This method will be called when the button inside the activity is clicked public void buttonClicked(View view) {
             System.out.println("Clicked!");
         }

-This method also gets a parameter, a `View` object called `view`.
+This method gets a parameter, a `View` object called `view`.
 This object refers to the element in the layout, which are called views in Android, that triggered the method.
 This `View` object is available in the scope of the `buttonClicked` method, which means that we can use methods associated with the `view` object.

-Objects like `View` in Android studio often have a lot of such methods, which are accessed by the dot operator, just like in Exercise 1.
+Classes like `View` in Android studio often have a lot of such methods, which are accessed by the dot operator, just like in Exercise 1.
 Usually the IDE will provide you with a list of these methods once you add a dot after the object and begin typing, like for example to access the `getId()` method, which returns the associated id number (an integer) of the view in question (see the gif below).
 Many methods like this return a specific type of value, which in turn can be used to determine your program's logic or perform other operations.
-Luckily, the return value of the methods is also shown on the right side of the dropdown menu in the IDE.
+The return value of the methods is also shown on the right side of the dropdown menu in the IDE.

 ![A gif depicting a user starting to type,  placing a dot after the View object which prompts the IDE to supply the list of available methods beloning to the View class.](view-methods-ide.gif)

 However, sometimes it's useful to see all of them to understand what they do and which one you need.
 For this, [Android's official documentation](https://developer.android.com/reference/) is your best friend!
 For example, [this page](https://developer.android.com/reference/android/view/View) contains information about the `View` class.
 Useful!

+ In addition to methods that we write ourselves and methods that handle events like a click, some methods are called by the app itself automatically when needed.
+A good example of this is `onCreate`, this method is run when the app starts, but we do not have to call it.

+ Even though the method is called automatically, it still gets something passed as a parameter: `Bundle saveInstanceState`.
+This `Bundle` object can be accessed all throughout the scope of the `onCreate` method, and contains information about the state of the app if it was restored from an earlier time.
+There are many such methods that are called automatically, a lot of which are part of the [activity lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle#java) which handles the different states of different screens inside an app throughout time.
+This week we will use `onCreate()` (of course) and `onSaveInstanceState()` in our app.